SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Volkswagen Aktiengesellschaft - VLKAY; VLKPY

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerNach US-Zinsentscheid: Wall Street geht mit Abschlägen aus dem Handel -- ATX und DAX letztlich etwas leichter -- Börsen in Asien schließen mit Verlusten
+Börse aktuell - Live TickerGewinne an der Wall Street -- ATX schließt stabil -- DAX letztendlich leicht im Plus -- Asiens Börsen schlussendlich überwiegend freundlich

-Der heimische Markt und der deutsche Leitindex bewegten sich im Mittwochshandel auf rotem Terrain.
-Die US-Börsen wiesen negative Vorzeichen aus.
-Die wichtigsten asiatischen Indizes gaben zur Wochenmitte nach.
+Der heimische Leitindex trat Dienstag auf der Stelle, wogegen es mit dem deutschen DAX leicht aufwärts ging.
+An der Wall Street ging es am Dienstag aufwärts.
+Die Märkte in Asien legten mehrheitlich zu.